Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Nesso maintains its historic atmosphere particularly well.
 Walking through its charming old town feels like stepping back in time.
 You will be surrounded by cosy cafes and small restaurants, all housed within pastel-coloured houses along with cobblestone-paved alleys

-One of the most historic buildings in Nesso is the Archpriestal Church of Saints Peter and Paul.
+There are landmarks such as the Archpriestal Church of Saints Peter and Paul.
 While the current façade was constructed in the 17th century, the church itself dates back to the 11th century.
 Various frescoes and murals decorate the interior, added at various points through the centuries.

 Similarly to Bellano, Nesso is bisected by a gorge cutting through the southern end of the town.
 The Orrido di Nesso includes a stunning arrangement of waterfalls.
 A pretty stone bridge crosses the gorge, providing an excellent vantage point of the river and falls as they feed into Lake Como.